KioskForge v1.07 Change Log

 3. Fixed the broken PipeWire audio subsystem initialization, which was broken by an Ubuntu (kernel?) update.

-4. Renamed the KioskForge apply command to prepare as it really prepares an installation medium for use.
+4. Renamed the KioskForge apply command to prepare, as it really prepares an installation medium for use.

 5. The user's password is now hashed (made unreadable) by KioskForge on the installation medium for security reasons.